National Gallery of Scotland

 Famous paintings

-The collection of the National Gallery of Scotland covers Western art with a particular focus on Scottish work.
+The National Gallery of Scotland's collection covers Western art with a particular focus on Scottish works.
 Highlights include paintings by Constable, Botticelli, Cezanne, Van Dyck, Gainsborough, Rembrandt and Titian.
-In addition to this cursory list, the collection covers a huge number of disparate styles and time periods, from the Old Masters to the French Impressionists.
-One of the earliest works in the gallery is The Virgin and Child Enthroned or The Altar, a painted panel designed to create an altarpiece in churches.
-The painting was painted around 1418 by Lorenz of Monaco (Pierre di Giovanni).
+Apart from this cursory list, the collection covers a huge number of disparate styles and time periods, from the Old Masters to the French Impressionists.
+One of the earliest works in the gallery is "The Virgin and Child Enthroned" or "Altar", a painted panel designed to create an altarpiece in churches.
+The painting was painted around 1418 by Lorenzo de Monaco (Pier di Giovanni).

 National Gallery of Scotland National Gallery of Scotland National Gallery of Scotland National Gallery of Scotland National Gallery of Scotland National Gallery of Scotland